Survey of Automated Vulnerability Detection and Exploit Generation Techniques in Cyber Reasoning Systems: Mayhem

 One major challenge of cyber reasoning systems is the vast size of the execution path search space.
 To address this, Mayhem also uses as technique called preconditioned symbolic execution \cite{ThanassisAvgerinosSangKilCha2012}, which allows the user to provide ``partial specification of the input'' (i.e. input length, prefix etc) \cite{Cha2012} in order to minimize the search space.
 If no specifications are supplied, all paths will be explored.

 Mayhem uses heuristics to determine which path to explore next.
 It favors paths that are more likely to have an exploitable bug.
-Paths where symbolic memory accesses occur or symbolic instruction pointers are identified as higher priority than paths that are simply exploring new paths \cite{Cha2012}.
-This priority ranking rules directly correspond to the the types of vulnerabilities that Mayhem (as of the time the initial literature was published) can identify.
+Paths where symbolic memory accesses occur or symbolic instruction pointers are identified, have higher priority than paths that are simply exploring new paths \cite{Cha2012}.
+These priority ranking rules directly corresponds to the the types of vulnerabilities that Mayhem (as of the time the initial literature was published) can identify.